What Is Ayurveda? A Gentle Introduction for Busy Mothers Seeking Balance

 "I'm Exhausted All the Time"

-Ayurvedic perspective: This often indicates depleted "ojas" - your vital energy reserve.
+Ayurvedic perspective: This often indicates depleted "ojas"—your vital energy reserve.

 Simple solutions:

-Eat dates soaked overnight in warm milk or milk alternative
+Eat dates soaked overnight in warm milk.

-Go to bed by 10 PM when possible (this is when your body naturally wants to rest)
+Go to bed by 10 PM when possible.
+This is when your body naturally wants to rest.

-Include healthy fats like ghee, nuts, and avocados in your diet
+Include healthy fats like ghee, nuts, and avocados in your diet.

-Practice yoga nidra (guided relaxation) for 10-20 minutes daily
+Practice yoga nidra (guided relaxation) for 10-20 minutes daily.

 "I Feel Anxious and Overwhelmed"